Listing Top Players in the Telemedicine Equipment Market

 Headquarters: Boston, Massachusetts, USA

-Amwell, which was formerly known as American Well, provides a telehealth platform that connects patients with healthcare providers for a wide range of services, from urgent care to chronic disease management.
-They offer services that include video consultations, remote patient monitoring, urgent care, birth control, and digital health programs.
-Amwell's software development kits, APIs, and system integrations enable clients to embed telehealth into existing workflows.
+Amwell was formerly known as American Well.
+Its telehealth platform connects patients with healthcare providers for a wide range of services.
+The company’s services include video consultations, remote patient monitoring, urgent care, birth control, and digital health programs.
+Amwell's software development kits and system integrations allow clients to embed telehealth into existing workflows.

 Founded: 1891 (Eindhoven, Netherlands)